 How To Smoke Fish

 Preparing fish by smoking them over flame is one of the ancient ways our forbearers enjoyed fish delicacies.
 Imagine fresh caught fish cooked over coals, held over a hot fire with a stick or delicately cooked on a heated stone.
 Infusing smoky goodness into fish is even easier with today's modern smokers.
 However, you may have some concerns if you're a little more comfortable smoking pork, ribs and chicken.
+We've already covered grilled fish on the blog, but today it's all about smoking!

 As you expand your repertoire to include fish, your questions probably go along the lines of the following: "What types of fish should I use?
 What fish should I stay away from?
 Should I use whole fish or fish fillets?
 If I decide to cut fillets, what size should I cut them?
 Should I remove the fish's scales and/or skin before smoking?
 Should I brine or marinate the fish?
 How long should I smoke the fish?
 What kind of wood chips should I use?"